dasisdormax/ncounting/doc/database.md

 The table `ncounting_acls` stores permissions that users or groups have on an entity.

-Its field **target\_id** describes the user or group affected by the permission.
+Its field **recipient** describes who the permission is granted to.
 A prefix of "u:" or "g:" indicates whether this permission affects a user or group.
 A \* can be used to grant permissions to all users.

 The **permissions** field stores the granted permissions as characters, which can be combined freely.
 The following permissions are defined:

-- **v**iew: see transactions of the current booking period
+- `v`iew: see transactions of current (not yet closed) booking periods
-- **p**ast: see transactions of past booking periods
+- `h`istory: see transactions of all booking periods
-- **c**reate: create new transactions
+- `c`reate: create new transactions and modify them (until taken over)
-- **r**eview: review accounts and transactions, mark them checked, comment on them
+- `r`eview: review accounts and transactions, mark them checked, comment on them
-- **m**odify: modify and take over transactions created by others (own transactions can always be modified)
+- `m`odify: modify and take over transactions created by others
-- **l**ock: lock/unlock transactions to prevent changes
+- `l`ock: lock/unlock transactions to prevent changes
-- **a**ccounts: manage accounts for this entity, add predictions
+- `a`ccounts: manage accounts for this entity, add predictions
+- `p`rojects: create, manage and lock projects for this entity
-- **o**wner: edit settings and acls for this entity (nextcloud admins will always have this permission)
+- `o`wner: edit settings and acls for this entity (nextcloud admins will always have this permission)

 ## Accounts